RD-107: RD-108 variants

 Work on the 14D21 and 14D22 engines started in 1986, with a preliminary design completed in 1993.
 These engines incorporate a new injector head design to increase specific impulse.
 The first launch of a Progress cargo spacecraft using a launch vehicle equipped with these engines took place in May 2001.
 The first human spaceflight launch utilizing these engines took place in October 2002.

-Hypergolic vs. pyrotechnic ignition

-Currently produced engines are ignited with a pyrotechnic ignition system.
-Energomash reports a new, hypergolic ignition system (on engines designated 14D21KhZ and 14D22KhZ) are ready for certification and flight tests.